DevExpress/dataprocessingapi-mvp-example/README.md

 # DevExpress Data Processing API (MVP)

-DevExpress Data Processing API is a new product that is currently in development and is therefore not yet a part of the DevExpress product line.
+DevExpress Data Processing API is a pre-released version of a new product and is therefore not yet a part of the DevExpress product line.

-This example is created to collect feedback and usage data.
-If you are interested in DevExpress Data Processing API, leave a comment under our blog post or create a ticket in our Support Center.
+This example contains an MVP version and is created to collect feedback and usage data.
+If you are interested in DevExpress Data Processing API, leave a comment under our blog post or create a ticket in our [Support Center](https://supportcenter.devexpress.com/ticket/list).

 ## What is the DevExpress Data Processing API